How Much Does Youth Hockey Cost? Complete Breakdown for Parents

 These figures include equipment, registration, and travel.
 Your actual number shifts based on region and how tournament-heavy the program is.

-The Costs Nobody Warns You About
+The Costs Nobody Warns First-Year Families About

 Tournament fees hit team accounts at $400-$800 per tournament — that's just the team cost.
 Your family still pays gas, hotel, and food on top.
 A weekend tournament three hours from home easily runs $300-$600 per family.
 Multiply that by six tournaments and you understand why travel hockey parents all own matching coolers.